Do you relate to any of the following?

 Adrenal burnout refers to the inadequate production of adrenal hormones (aldosterone, cortisol, etc.).
 Similar terms that describe this condition are adrenal insufficiency, adrenal exhaustion, and adrenal fatigue.

+Function of the Adrenal Glands.
 The adrenal glands are central to the body’s stress response.
 They secrete at least a dozen hormones that have many functions, including to keep blood sugar stable and regulate the body’s stress response.

 Signs and Symptoms of Adrenal Burnout

-One prominent sign of adrenal insufficiency is fatigue that is not relieved by rest or sleep.
+Perhaps the most prominent sign of adrenal insufficiency is fatigue that is not relieved by rest or sleep.
 Other common symptoms include the following, which may vary from mild to extreme:

 - inability to concentrate